 3. The amount and substantiality of the portion used in relation to the copyrighted work as a whole

 Borrowing small bits of material from an original work is more likely to be considered fair use than borrowing large portions.
-However, even a small taking may weigh against fair use in some situations if it constitutes the “heart” of the work.
+However, if it's the “heart” of the work, even a small amount may weigh against fair use in some situations.

 4. The effect of the use upon the potential market for, or value of, the copyrighted work

-Uses that harm the copyright owner’s ability to profit from his or her original work are less likely to be fair uses.
+Uses that harm the copyright owner’s ability to profit from their original work are less likely to be fair uses.
 Courts have sometimes made an exception under this factor in cases involving parodies.

-Automated systems like Content ID can’t determine fair use, which is a subjective, case-by-case decision that can only be made by a court.
-While YouTube can’t decide what is fair use or mediate copyright disputes, that doesn’t mean fair use can’t exist on YouTube.
+Automated systems like Content ID can’t decide fair use because it’s a subjective, case-by-case decision that only courts can make.
+While we can’t decide on fair use or mediate copyright disputes, fair use can still exist on YouTube.
 If you believe that your video falls under fair use, you can defend your position through the Content ID dispute process.
-This decision shouldn’t be taken lightly because in some cases, you may need to carry that dispute through the appeal and potentially the DMCA counter notification process.
+This decision shouldn’t be taken lightly.
+Sometimes, you may need to carry that dispute through the appeal and DMCA counter notification process.

-If both you and the claimant are attempting to monetize a video under dispute, we will continue monetization until the dispute is resolved and pay out the accrued earnings to the appropriate party.
+If both you and the claimant try to monetize a video under dispute, the video will still monetize until the dispute is resolved.
+Then, we’ll pay out the accrued earnings to the appropriate party.

 Options you can take to resolve claims outside the dispute process

 The easiest way to deal with Content ID claims is to avoid them in the first place.
-Don’t use copyrighted material unless it’s absolutely essential to your video.
+Don’t use copyrighted material unless it’s essential to your video.
 Check out the YouTube Audio Library for music that’s free to use in your videos.
 If you choose to get music from other royalty-free or licensing sites, be sure to read the terms and conditions carefully.
-Some of these services may not provide rights to use or monetize the music on YouTube, so you could still end up with a Content ID claim.
+Some of these services may not give rights to use or monetize the music on YouTube, so you could still end up with a Content ID claim.